npm/policies/privacy.md

 payment data for Enterprise by
 [emailing support@npmjs.com](mailto:support@npmjs.com).

-You can close your npm account at any time through [www.npmjs.com](https://www.npmjs.com).
+You can close your npm account at any time by e-mailing [support@npmjs.com](mailto:support@npmjs.com).
 Closing your account starts a process of erasing npm's records of your account data.
 Closing your account does not automatically erase packages published under your account.